cmurillos/cmurillos/README.md

 - 🔭 I’m currently working on machine learning applied to materials science
 - 🌱 I’m currently learning measurement theory and stochastic processes
-- 👯 I’m looking to collaborate on machine learning applied to natural science and complex systems
+- 👯 I'm looking to collaborate on machine learning projects applied to natural sciences and complex systems.

 # 💪 specific skills: